MaxSaganyuk/weatherCLI/README.md

 Program uses 3 files to store and configure avalible weather apis

 - apiNames -- names of avalible apis
-- current  -- current id of an api
+- current  -- current id of an api (Id of an api corresponds to position in apiNames file)
 - format   -- format of the request for each api

 This was implemented using placeholders for the city and key.
 Example for OpenWeather: